 Dog owners in Mariahilf are afraid of injections and drugs!

-The role of dog zones
+The role of dog areas

-Public space and drug use
+Public space and drug consumption